Psyche(d) with Tempo

 What untimely works can inform our rethinking of subjectivity as we are finding ourselves in new technological, political and ecological grounds?
 In this open-ended reading/research-group, we will closely look at seminal and contemporary studies of psyche, thinking, affect and materiality in their entirety as unexhausted potential of these works might return to animate us with new ideas & rhythms.

 1) Generally put: How do historically specific media and technology affect unconscious?
-Specifically: feminist film/media theorists conceptualized a historical turn from masculine obsession with mastery over elusive sign (film) towards pre-oedipal separation anxiety foregrounded with televisual flow.
+Specifically: feminist film/media theorists conceptualized a historical turn from masculine obsession with mastery over elusive sign epitomized in filmic narrative structure towards pre-Oedipal separation anxiety foregrounded with televisual flow.
 How can we explore this oscillation between rigid frame and fluid intersubjectivity in the context of digital media?

-2) Psychoanalytic practice seems to be driven by an unresolved problematic whereby thinking is seen both as a defence (intellectualization) and as an achievement (mentalization).
-How can we explore/resolve opposition of feeling to thinking?
+2) Psychoanalytic training and clinical practice seem to be driven by an unresolved problematic whereby thinking is seen both as a defence as in intellectualization and as an achievemen as in mentalization.
+How can we explore and perhaps resolve the opposition of feeling to thinking?

 3) How do concrete particulars (class, race, gender...) affect abstract universals (individual, family) of psychoanalysis?
 Can psychoanalysis/psychology/psychotherapy take part in their own transformation through political events?